Last Updated on

 Once both your device and router are powered on, try again to reload the website URL that triggered the error initially.

 Delete Temporary Files

-A corrupt file can be causing this error.
-The file often is hidden in the temporary file folder on your computer.
+A corrupt file can cause this error.
+The file is often hidden in the temporary file folder on your computer.

 To find the temporary file folder on a Windows device, search %temp% in the search bar, open the folder and delete it.

 To delete a temporary file folder on an iOS device, you will need to open Finder and select your username.

 Next, hit the cmd and shift and . (period) keys, this will make your hidden files visible.

 System updates are required on some systems and when you delay an update it can affect the operations of your device.

 Whether you have a Windows or an iOS device, ensure you are operating using the latest software system.